allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Click the pencil icon.

 3. Edit individual events in the Edit Event dialog under Members 4.
-Edit al group events as one under Shared Member Settings.
+Edit all group events as one under Shared Member Settings.

 5. Click Save.